annashipman/annashipman.github.io/_posts/2017-03-01-writing-a-business-case.md

 ## The five cases for a government business case

 We were not talking about producing a business case for the Treasury, though that's a lot of what Peter does.
 Although that is a much more involved exercise, I found it useful to think of the different cases you are required to make for Treasury cases: strategic, economic, commercial, financial and management.
 It can be useful to think of your problem in those lights, even if you don't go into all the detail.
-[This guide on assessing Treasury business cases (PDF)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/190609/Green_Book_guidance_short_plain_English_guide_to_assessing_business_cases.pdf) is useful for more information on that.
+[This guide on assessing Treasury business cases](https://www.gov.uk/government/publications/the-green-book-appraisal-and-evaluation-in-central-government/the-green-book-2020) is useful for more information on that.

 ## Ultimately, it's about telling a story